 The shroud looks pretty decent.
 It protects the display and creates an integrated look for the cooler by eradicating everything that may give it a bits and pieces type of outlook.
 Also, it plays a big part in moving the airflow to the RAM and VRM areas.
-Don’t forget to check out the list of the best cpu coolers for LGA 1200 socket compatibility.

 You’ll also love to know that with this cooler, you’ll always find sufficient clearance below the socket.
 The best part is that this trait allows you to use M.2 drives with massive heatsinks with ease.
 About the radiator, what I have found is that the fins are pretty standard.
 And the non-dense look makes it look aesthetically quite pleasing.

 Now, coming to the lighting, you’ll find ten modes of ARGB lighting to give some flair to your build.
 There is the rainbow effect that you can try out.
 And also, the bleeding and flashing modes look pretty ecstatic.

 The LCD looks nifty, and you can add some extravagant flairs to it without any issues.